alialbaali/Chatty/README.md

 ## Architecture

-> The app uses Clean Architecture with MVVM.
-It's splitted into 3 Main Layers.
+> The app uses Clean Architecture with MVVM design pattern.
+It's splitted into 3 main modules.

 #### Domain

-###### Contains all the Business Logic.
-It's splitted into 3 packages.
+###### Contains all the models Logic.
+It's splitted into 2 packages.

-* ##### Intreactor
-    Contains Use Cases for each action that can be triggered and used directly through ViewModels in the `Presentation` Layer.

 * ##### Model
-    Contains app Models.
+  Contains app models.

 * ##### Repository
   Contains repositories interfaces which are used by the Use Cases and implemented in the `Data` Layer.

 #### Data

 ###### Contains repositories implementations and Data Sources interfaces.
 It's splitted into 2 pacakges.

 * ##### Local
   Contains interfaces to preform actions locally and implementend in the Local Module.

 * ##### Remote
   Contains interfaces to preform actions remotely and implementend in the Remote Module.

 #### Presentation (app)

-######  Contains all the UI Logic.
+###### Contains all the UI and business logic.

 #### DI (Dependency Injection)

 ###### Contains Koin DI modules.

 #### BuildSrc

-###### Contains Gradle dependencies and app configuration.
+###### Contains gradle dependencies and app configuration.

 ## Requirements

-* JDK 1.8
+* JDK 11
 * [Android SDK](https://developer.android.com/studio/index.html)
-* Android L (API 21)
+* Android N (API 23)
 * Latest Android SDK Tools and build tools.

 ## Running